GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 Your task is to use the Genkit monitoring dashboard and the application code to pinpoint and resolve the root cause of these preference saving failures.

-Follow these steps:

-- Identify the feature and corresponding Genkit flow that is responsible for handling user preference updates.
+1. Identify the feature and corresponding Genkit flow that is responsible for handling user preference updates.
-- Examine the failed traces for this feature.
+1. Examine the failed traces for this feature.
 What do the error messages and trace details reveal?
-- Identify commonalities among the failures.
+1. Identify commonalities among the failures.
    > **Hint**: The **Failed paths** table can help reveal common error patterns.

-- Determine the underlying cause of the failures based on your trace analysis by exploring the code for the feature you identified.
+1. Determine the underlying cause of the failures based on your trace analysis by exploring the code for the feature you identified.

-  - Find the hints in the code files *js/flows/src/userPreferenceFlow.ts* and *js/flows/src/userPreferenceTypes.ts*.
+   - Find the hints in the code files _js/flows/src/userPreferenceFlow.ts_ and _js/flows/src/userPreferenceTypes.ts_.
    - If you're really stuck, check the **Learning Resources** for more hints.

-- Apply the necessary code fix and restart the application.
+1. Apply the necessary code fix and restart the application.

    - Stop the application.
 Press Ctrl+C to stop the running containers in the terminal where they are running.

      ```sh
-    chmod +x stop_app.sh # Optional: Required if first time running the script
+     # Optional: Required if first time running the script
+     chmod +x stop_app.sh

      ./stop_app.sh
      ```

    - Restart the application after fixing it.

      ```sh
-    chmod +x start_app.sh # Optional: Required if first time running the script
+     # Optional: Required if first time running the script
+     chmod +x start_app.sh

      ./start_app.sh
      ```

 ### Success criteria